Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Conclusions

-In conclusion, we have demonstrated lateral spin Seebeck transport of optically generated spin packets in n-type non-magnetic GaAs which is driven by local temperature gradients from laser heating.
-In contrast to all previous spin Seebeck experiments, its driving mechanism is free of phonon-drag contributions and purely governed by excitation of a local hot electron distribution which is seen by a nearly temperature independent spin Seebeck coefficient.
-Furthermore, we tested the non-classical Einstein relation for moderately doped semiconductors and found a temperature dependence which can be well described by DB transport.
-This is unexpected as the large spin mobilites which are also measured in electric field-driven spin transport experiments, are often assigned to spin transport of free conduction band states.
+In conclusion, we have demonstrated lateral spin-caloric transport of optically generated spin packets in n-type non-magnetic GaAs at low temperatures.
+This diffusive spin transport is driven by local temperature gradients from a hot electron distribution due to laser heating.
+By mapping the spatio-temporal evolution of the spin packets, our experiments give access to the spin transport parameters and thus a microscopic insight into the spin analog of the charge-based transport in the Seebeck effect.
+As a unique feature of our experimental approach, the driving mechanism of the LSCT is solely governed by excitation of a local hot electron distribution in the CB and therefore free of significant phonon-drag contributions yielding a nearly temperature-independent Seebeck coefficient of the LSCT.
+Furthermore, we tested the non-classical Einstein relation for moderately doped semiconductors and found a temperature dependence which can be well described by donor band transport.
+Our results strongly suggest that also thermally-induced transverse spin currents due to spin Nernst effect might be observable by our all-optical spin transport measurement technique.